 Antipsychotic drugs don’t help much.

-Studies have compared these drugs to sugar pills or placebos.
+Studies have compared these drugs to sugar pills or placebos (no treatment).
 These studies showed that anti-psychotics usually don’t reduce disruptive behavior in older dementia patients.

-Older Doctors can prescribe these drugs for dementia.
-However, the Food and Drug Administration (FDA) has not approved this use.
+Doctors can prescribe these drugs for dementia.
+But the Food and Drug Administration (FDA) has not approved this use.
 The side effects can be serious.
-Therefore, the FDA now requires the strongest warning labels on the drugs.
+The FDA now requires the strongest warning labels on the drugs.
+Side effects include:

-- Drowsiness and confusion—which can reduce social contact and mental skills, and increase falls
+- Drowsiness and confusion—which can reduce social contact and mental skills, as well as increase falls

 - Weight gain